9001/copyparty/README.md

 * FUSE: mount a copyparty server as a local filesystem
   * cross-platform python client available in [./bin/](bin/)
+  * able to mount nginx and iis directory listings too, not just copyparty
   * can be downloaded from copyparty: controlpanel -> connect -> [partyfuse.py](http://127.0.0.1:3923/.cpr/a/partyfuse.py)
   * [rclone](https://rclone.org/) as client can give ~5x performance, see [./docs/rclone.md](docs/rclone.md)